ornao/pp4/README.md

 ### About

 This glamping website provides a user-friendly platform to experience a unique camping destination in the beautiful Irish countryside.
 This site aims to be visually immersive, featuring a user-friendly booking system and showcasing customer testimonials through a display of ratings and reviews.
+Login and booking details should be secure to each user and only specifed users can make edits to their respective bookings.

 <hr>